blindfuzzy/LHF/README.md

 [+]  Rockyou wordlist is decompressed!
 [-]  Please enter the ip to scan (example 192.168.0.1)  : <target ip here>
 ```
 ##A "results" folder will be created after inputting the target ip.
-This folder can be found in the Recon directory.
+This folder can be found in the LHF directory.

 Example:
 ```bash